statamic/docs/content/collections/tips/zero-downtime-deployments.md

 ## Cache storage

 Statamic's content management heavily relies on caching, and sometimes it's necessary for the [Stache](/stache) to store absolute file paths in your app's cache.
-This can lead to deployment errors when while users are hitting your frontend, since each release [exists in a separate timestamped folder](#understanding-zero-downtime-deployment-file-structure).
+This can lead to deployment errors when users are hitting your frontend, since each release [exists in a separate timestamped folder](#understanding-zero-downtime-deployment-file-structure).

 The solution is simple.
 Just as you should never share a cache between different websites, you should never share a cache between your deployed releases.